3. Taming the tongue, 3:1-4:12

 idou "take [ships] as an example" - behold.
 Serving to direct attention.

-onta (eimi) pres. part. "although they are" - being.
+onta (eimi) pres. part. "although they are" - [the ships] being [so great].
 The participle is probably adverbial, concessive, as NIV, "behold the ships, although they are so great."
 Yet, note the variant ta ploia ta thlikouta onta which would make the participle adjectival, "behold the ships which are so great."

 elaunomena (elaunw) pres. pas. part. "are driven" - being driven.
 The participle is similarly concessive as above.

 uJpo + gen. "by [strong winds]" - by [hard winds].
 Instrumental, expressing means.

 elacistou adj. "a very small [rudder]" - [is guided by] a littlest [rudder wherever the impulse/desire].
 Superlative adjective, referring to the rudder as the smallest of mechanisms.
 "The tiniest rudder", Johnson.